 Fair Factories Clearing House

 Leading companies will be providing case studies on:

 - Strategy for long-term factory sustainability – go beyond a piecemeal effort when approaching engagement with tier 1, 2, 3 (and beyond) suppliers – to a more systematic and time-efficient strategy

-- Get buy in from senior procurement and supply chain partners – learn how you can make the business case to the supply chain, from procurement, to the factory owner to middle manager to the line manager
+- Get buy in from senior procurement and supply chain partners – learn how you can make the business case to the supply chain, from your own procurement team, to the factory owner, to middle manager, to the line manager

 - Factory remediation and engagement – get first-hand insight into how and why leading companies are training and engaging with factories to elevate management standards

 - Which worker voice solution to use?
 Learn how to pilot worker voice systems, how to integrate them with audit systems and other sources of data to improve decision making

 - Supply chain mapping and monitoring – learn the most effective and least burdensome ways to map and monitor your supply chain, understand salient risks and how to ensure captured data is useful in the future as well as what technologies are out there to help

 - Innovations in data management – explore the latest data systems for capturing and storing data, reducing junk, and ensuring the data analysis leads to useful, simplified decision making

 Below is a sample of the registered participants for the meeting so far: